Is It Safe To Co-Sleep With My Baby?

 in conclusion

+It is important to note that IT IS NORMAL for young babies wake and feed frequently in the night and this cannot be changed, as young babies are not capable of ‘learning’ to defer their needs and due to this around half of all parents will sleep with their baby at some point, be this planned or unplanned.
 While bed-sharing may have certain benefits such as encouraging breastfeeding and convenience during night feeds, there are no scientific studies demonstrating that bed sharing reduces SIDS.
-Conversely, there are studies suggesting that bed sharing, under certain conditions, may actually increase the risk of SIDS.
+Conversely, there are studies proving that bed sharing actually increases the risk of SIDS

 The safest proven way for your baby to sleep is on his/her back, in his/her own cot in your bedroom, for the first 6-12 months.
-This allows you to monitor your baby and attend to their needs quickly.
+This allows you to monitor your baby and attend to their needs quickly but also keep them as safe as possible while sleeping.

 references